32ETH/device-transaction-relayer/README.md

 3. Click "Create codespace on main"
 4. Wait for the machine to setup
 5. In the terminal run `brownie run scripts/deploy.py --silent`

-Outline
----

-The program is designed to run directly on the device, it assumes the logging program is storing logging data to a local database (a local `data.json` file).
-The `Device Transaction Relayer` runs on a cron job every minute and does the following:

-1. Queries the LoggerNFT contract for the last datapoint and extracts the timestamp
-2. Imports the local `data.json` and returns an array of the latest datapoints
-3. Maps over the latest data points and for each datapoint:
-    4. calls the `LoggerNFT`'s `logData()` function
 <br>

 `./run.py`